California Impressions

 Zabriskie Dawn

-Daybreak, alone at Zabriskie Point, Death Valley, California.
+Daybreak at Zabriskie Point, Death Valley, California

 Nikon F camera, 24mm Nikkor lens, Kodachrome 25, drum scan.